GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 {% endcapture %} {% include card.html header="Coefficient plot visualising sentiment analysis" text=text %}

 {% capture text %}
+Researchers mined keywords from online news articles across 2011, from 13 country-based Non Government Orgaisations (NGOs) that focus on issues related to aging.
+The alluvial diagram below was created using Pallozio script which is available via open source visualisation tool [Rawgraphs.io](https://www.rawgraphs.io/).
+The diagram shows a bipartite network with ageing issues identified and distributed by country.
+The width of the streams indicates frequency of mentions of the issue.
+Issues are indicated on left side of the diagram and NGO's countries that mention the issues are listed on the right.
+It is easy to see common issues and the dominance of issues within particular countries.

+{% include figure.html img="AgeingIssuesVis.PNG" alt="Alluvial diagram of topics" caption="Alluvial diagram of topics" width="100%" %}
+Image source: (Rogers, et al., 2015) licenced under [Creative Commons CC-BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/)

+The full report utilises bubble, network, heat list and word frequency cloud visualisations to explore the data, read more at:

+Rogers, R., Sánchez-Querubín, N., & Kil, A. (2015).
+Issue mapping for an ageing Europe.
+Amsterdam University Press. https://library.oapen.org/handle/20.500.12657/33128

+{% endcapture %} {% include card.html header="Activity - ..." text=text %}

+{% capture text %}

 {% endcapture %} {% include card.html header="Activity - ..." text=text %}

 ## Visualisation tools